jamsch/expo-speech-recognition/README.md

 Users on Android devices will first need to download the offline model for the locale they want to use in order to use on-device speech recognition (i.e. the `requiresOnDeviceRecognition` setting in the `start` options).

-You can see which locales are supported and installed on your device by running `getSupportedLocales` with the `onDevice` option set to `true`.
+You can see which locales are supported and installed on your device by running `getSupportedLocales()`.

 To download the offline model for a specific locale, use the `androidTriggerOfflineModelDownload` function.